 You ingest an inactive compound and once in the body, it is processed into the active drug.
-If this process happens to rely on the P450 system, then you can end up with too little fo the active drug to provide a therapeutic effect.
+If this process happens to rely on the P450 system, then you can end up with too little of the active drug to provide a therapeutic effect.
 Codeine is a common example of a pro-drug which is metabolised into morphine in the body.
 A number of ADHD medications also function in this way.

-Like the FSA, we do stress that individuals who are on existing medications do not take CBD products.
+We do stress that individuals who are on existing medications do not take CBD products.
 If your curiosity still persists then please consult your primary physician before proceeding.

-Unless you have impaired liver, function or are using other medications there is no clear reason why you shouldn’t use CBD while you are sick.
+Unless you have impaired liver, function or are using other medications there is no clear reason why you shouldn’t use CBD while you are mildly sick.
 Many seek out CBD products to use precisely because they are sick and if CBD works for you, providing a benefit to your mind or body whether that be with pain management, mood regulation or anything else, then more power to you.
 But if you are sick AND on other medications proceed with caution.
-Our advice is to always speak to your doctor!
+Our advice is to always speak to your doctor.

 If you need any help or support regarding CBD products speak to our experts here.